v8/v8.dev/src/blog/speeding-up-v8-heap-snapshots.md

 require('v8').writeHeapSnapshot();
 ```

-The desire was to capture several snapshots at different points in the application's life, so that DevTools Memory viewer could be used to show the difference between each.
+The desire was to capture several snapshots at different points in the application's life, so that DevTools Memory viewer could be used to show the difference between the heaps at different times.
 The problem was that capturing a single full-size (500MB) snapshot was taking **over 30 minutes** alone!

 It was this slowness in the memory analysis workflow that we needed to solve.